wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/2-add-remove-flow.md

 ## How to remove a flow from a solution

 Power Automate flows that are part of a solution DO NOT show up in the Flows.
-For example, the new flow we just created above does not show up in the flows list.
+For example, the new flow we created above does not show up in the flows list.
 The only way you can find it is by clicking on solutions and then click on your solution name.

 > [!div class="mx-imgBorder"]
 > [![alt text](../media/solution-flow-missing-ssm.png)](../media/solution-flow-missing-ssm.png#lightbox)